Irish traditional music: Flute and whistle

 The tin whistle or metal whistle, which with its nearly identical fingering might be called a cousin of the simple-system flute, is also popular.
 It was mass-produced in 19th century Manchester England, as an inexpensive instrument.
 Clarke whistles almost identical to the first ones made by that company are still available, although the original version, pitched in C, has mostly been replaced for traditional music by whistles pitched in D, the "basic key" of traditional music.
 The other common design consists of a barrel made of seamless tubing fitted into a plastic or wooden mouthpiece.

-Skilled craftspeople make fine custom whistles from a range of materials including not only aluminium, brass, and steel tubing but synthetic materials and tropical hardwoods.
+Skilled craftspeople make custom whistles from a range of materials including not only aluminium, brass, and steel tubing but synthetic materials and tropical hardwoods.
 Despite this, more than a few longtime professionals stick with ordinary factory made whistles.

 Galway musicians playing at a session where tin whistle is prominent.

 Irish schoolchildren are generally taught the rudiments of playing on the tin whistle, just as school children in many other countries are taught the soprano recorder.
 At one time the whistle was thought of by many traditional musicians as merely a sort of "beginner's flute", but that attitude has disappeared in the face of talented whistlers such as Mary Bergin, whose classic early seventies recording Feadóga Stáin (with bouzouki accompaniment by Alec Finn) is often credited with revolutionising the whistle's place in the tradition.

 The low whistle, a derivative of the common tin whistle, is also popular, although some musicians find it less agile for session playing than the flute or the ordinary D whistle.

 Notable present-day flute-players (sometimes called 'flautists' or 'fluters') include Matt Molloy, Kevin Crawford, Peter Horan, Michael McGoldrick, Desi Wilkinson, Conal O'Grada, James Carty, Emer Mayock, Joanie Madden, Michael Tubridy and Catherine McEvoy, while whistlers include Paddy Moloney, Carmel Gunning, Paddy Keenan, Seán Ryan, Andrea Corr, Mary Bergin, Packie Byrne and Cormac Breatnach.